Asthma

 How Do I Know If I Have Work-Related Asthma?

-Some people see a pattern of increased airway symptoms while at work or within several hours after leaving work.
-But the symptoms get better on weekends or during vacations.
+You may notice you have more airway symptoms while at work or within several hours after leaving work.
+But the symptoms typically get better on weekends or during vacations.
 This can be a sign of work-related asthma.

 A doctor can diagnose work-related asthma.
-They will ask about your medical and family history, do a physical exam, and may have you do lung function tests.
-They will need to rule out other lung diseases like COPD.
+They will ask about your medical and family history, do a physical exam, and may have you do peak flow rate monitoring, lung function tests, and allergy tests.
+In some cases, you may need a chest X-ray.
+They will need to rule out other lung diseases like chronic obstructive pulmonary disease (COPD).

 If you think you may have work-related asthma, tell your doctor about: